Check out our radio ad!

 Posted with permission of the Andy Caldwell Show and Dimes Media.

 Here is the full original submission for an article of mine published several months ago by Recoil Magazine.
-As I posted previously, the editors significantly changed my message.
-I knew they would have to cut the length down, but they cut out my main point so here is the full version.
+As I posted previously, they cut out my main point so here is the full version.

 Do I Need a Gun Trust?